How does the federal solar tax credit work?

 History of the solar investment tax credit

 In the early days of solar energy, residential systems were far more expensive than they are now.
 By many homeowner standards, however, they’re still expensive today.
-For example, in 2009, it cost $8.50 per watt to install solar panels; the current cost per watt, as of publishing, is about $2.40 to $3.22.
+For example, in 2009, it cost $8.50 per watt to install solar panels; the current cost per watt, as of publishing, is about $2.40 to $3.50 before the federal tax credit is taken into account.

-This point-of-entry cost into the world of renewable residential solar power dramatically limited the number of homeowners who could take advantage of solar for their home.
+This previous point-of-entry cost into the world of renewable residential solar power dramatically limited the number of homeowners who could take advantage of solar for their homes.

 The solar investment tax credit was established by the Energy Policy Act of 2005, which established standards for renewable fuels, mandated an increase in the use of biofuels and established renewable energy-related tax incentives.